Chicken Tagine: 7 Spices for Authentic Moroccan Flavor

 Slow cooked chicken with carrots, morrocan tagine

-Ingredients for a Traditional Chicken Tagine
+Essential Ingredients for Chicken Tagine

 Cooking a Chicken Tagine is easier than you might think.
 You do not even need a special tagine pot – a regular big pan or Dutch oven works too (though the clay pot makes it extra authentic!).
 Here’s a simple step-by-step guide to making Chicken Tagine: